Entity codes (Identifiers)

 codes-2.png

-The entity origin code is made up from the entity type (1), origin (2), and the value from the column that was selected for producing the entity origin code (3).
+The entity origin code is made up from the entity type (1), the origin (2), and the value of the property that was selected for producing the entity origin code (3).
 This combination allows achieving absolute uniqueness across any data source that you interact with.

 codes-3.png